scottnm/SWE-Blog/_posts/2017-04-02-Scrapping.md

 great."
 Of course they still pitched their company (which in and of itself isn't bad at all), but during their presentation they discussed some really interesting technical challenges they faced working on Hip Chat.
-Better yet, they discussed the problem in a really straight forward that was easy to understand and almost felt like advice for my own projects.
+Better yet, they discussed the problem in a really straight forward way that was easy to understand and almost felt like advice for my own projects.

 ### What will you do next week? ###